Abdullah-Abuslama/Linux_kernel_monitor/README.md

 ## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Authors